LezWatch/lwtv-underscores/plugins/lwtv-plugin/php/blocks/readme.md

 All JS and CSS from blocks defined in `blocks/*/block.json` get pushed to the `blocks/build/` folder via the build process.
 PHP scans this directory and registers blocks in `php/class-blocks.php`.
 The overall code is called from the `/blocks/src/blocks.php` file.

-The subfolders are _NOT_ stored in Git, because they're not needed to be.
+The build subfolders are _NOT_ stored in Git, because they're not needed to be.
 We run the build via actions

 ### Getting Started

-From the main plugin folder, run `npm install`
+From the main theme folder, run `npm install`

 This will install everything you need to go!